0x0hook/Scalpel/README.md

 # Scalpel

-Dark-mode hex editing for Ghidra.
+Dark-mode hex editing for Ghidra

-Scalpel is a native Java/Swing Ghidra extension for reverse engineers and any low-level programmers/researchers.
+Scalpel is a native Java/Swing Ghidra extension for reverse engineers and any low-level programmers/researchers

 ![Scalpel running inside Ghidra](docs/assets/scalpel-ghidra.png)